-Some common problems include static on the line (often caused by a line that has been cut by kids flying kites) or outages in entire areas (which may take weeks to solve).
+Some common problems include static on the line (often caused by some type of construction or due to fallen trees, bad weather, or kites gone astray) or outages in entire areas (which may take extended periods to solve).
 While phone installations in homes used to include a free phone, Telkom is no longer replacing broken phones for free.
 If your phone unit is not working, ask your landlord to replace it.

 Making domestic long distance calls